 The Chester County Planning Commission will conduct its monthly meeting at 2 p.m.
-Wednesday, Jan.
-10. The meeting will take place in the Planning Commission offices of Suite 270, Government Services Center, 601 Westtown Road, West Chester, Pa.
+Wednesday, May 9.
+The meeting will take place in the Planning Commission offices of Suite 270, Government Services Center, 601 Westtown Road, West Chester, Pa.
 The public is invited to attend and there will be an opportunity for public comment during the meeting.

 When it comes to protected open space in Chester County, one thing is certain: It’s a priority for county officials to maintain it for future generations.

 Since 2000, the Planning Commission has collected information summarizing the amount of open space protected in Chester County each year.
 This information is gathered from municipalities, land trusts, and various other state and county agencies.
 It is then mapped using the county’s Protected Open Space Tracking (POST) system, a web-based database and mapping program.
 Continue Reading →